Records Tampering In DWI Cases By State Police Officer

 If the BAC results are outside the acceptable range, the device is out of calibration and must be fixed and/or adjusted.
 As stated, the calibration results do not have to be exactly in line with the level of ethyl alcohol contained in the calibration solution.
 The machine is in proper working order if the calibration results are within .05% of the specified solution level.
 The results of the calibration tests and all internal data are downloaded onto a State Police database accessible by attorneys and their consultants.

-If you have questions about the calibration in your DWI case, contact the Law Offices of James A. Abate for a consultation 908-643-7005 today.
+If you have questions about the calibration in your DWI case, contact the Law Offices of James A. Abate for a free consultation by calling 908-643-7005 or by sending us an email today.